How to Plan and Set Up a Project Using SharePoint

 1. Plan and Set Up A Project

 The ‘Get Started’ tiles on the project homepage of your SharePoint project site will help you to plan your project with a project statement, tasks, and documents.
-In the following section, you’ll see how to use each tile to plan and set up the website project.

 Click ‘Add Tasks’ to start assigning tasks to the team.